neo Rename - Simple handling, powerful features.

 Delete duplicate markers & filler words

 Clean up upload duplicates and messy endings like "copy", "final", "(1)", ...
-This immediately looks more professional.
+It instantly looks more professional.

 Regex filter: /(copy|kopie|final|neu|new|\(\d+\))/gi